| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 data.
 This returns the old entry's components.
 In the case of an

-invalid which, scheme #f
+invalid which, scheme #f value is returned.

 In this example we add a new history entry replace it to another one, remove it, and try to remove a now non-existent entry: